Frequently Asked Questions

 A. No. Pensions cannot be assigned to a third party.
 The only exceptions are for payments in accordance with a "Qualified Domestic Relations Order," or on the death of the Participant to a designated beneficiary.

 A. Yes.
-Any retiree or beneficiary denied a benefit has the right to appeal to the Trustees within 60 days after the date shown on the letter of denial.
+Any participant or beneficiary denied a benefit has the right to appeal to the Trustees within 60 days after the date shown on the letter of denial.
 The rules for filing an appeal are briefly outlined in your Summary Plan Description (SPD).

 Q. How far in advance should I request an application for retirement?